RAL0S/ralos-package-manager/README.md

 Henceforth packages will be installed within the `/home/ubuntu/attifyos/` directory.

-For the first time, inititalize the package manager by running.
+For the first time, inititalize the package manager by running

 ```
 ./apm init